mallocator/Elasticsearch-Exporter/README.md

 }
 ```

 From database to file or vice versa you can use the following commands.
-Note that data file are now compressed by default.
+Note that data files are now compressed by default.
 To disable this feature use additional flags:
 ```JavaScript
 // Export to file from database node exporter.js -a localhost -i index1 -t type1 -g filename